Self-Build Luxury Holiday Home: What You Need to Know

 Obtaining a self-build mortgage

 Most people will require a self-build mortgage to build their home.
-It’s important to distinguish a self-build mortgage from a regular one you may be more familiar with.
+It’s important to distinguish a self-build mortgage from a regular one, which you may be more familiar with.
 A regular mortgage involves borrowing against an asset, i.e. the home, whilst a self-build mortgage is for something non-tangible.
 Some lenders work on a fixed budget cost, while others will release the funds in stages based on what is completed.
 An example of what can be done with a self-build is the Monocoque Cabin project we completed.

 There are also many things outside of your control, such as interest rates, which will have a big impact on your agreed-upon loan.